-As a first-time home buyer, the process of finding, financing, and purchasing your first new home or condo can be quite daunting.
+As a first-time home buyer, the process of finding, financing, and purchasing your first new home or preconstruction condo in Toronto can be quite daunting.
 It requires taking a big leap of faith, and the experience can be accompanied by stress and worry.

 If you’re a first-time home buyer in the Greater Toronto Area, we’ve written up a helpful outline of some of the key steps that you should take into account on your home buying journey.
 By following these easy steps, you’ll find that the process is relatively straightforward.
 With the right knowledge and tools in your toolkit, along with the right team, you can let go of the stress and embrace this exciting opportunity!